US Foods (NYSE:USFD) Issues FY 2022 Earnings Guidance

-US Foods (NYSE:USFD – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+US Foods (NYSE:USFD – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $1.80-$2.10 for the period, compared to the consensus EPS estimate of $2.27.
 The company issued revenue guidance of -.

-US Foods (NYSE:USFD – Get Rating) last posted its earnings results on Thursday, May 12th.
-The company reported $0.36 EPS for the quarter, beating analysts’ consensus estimates of $0.17 by $0.19.
-US Foods had a net margin of 0.58% and a return on equity of 12.01%.
+US Foods (NYSE:USFD – Get Rating) last posted its quarterly earnings data on Thursday, May 12th.
+The company reported $0.36 earnings per share for the quarter, topping analysts’ consensus estimates of $0.17 by $0.19.
+US Foods had a return on equity of 12.01% and a net margin of 0.58%.
 The company had revenue of $7.80 billion during the quarter, compared to analysts’ expectations of $7.80 billion.
-During the same quarter in the prior year, the company posted $0.12 earnings per share.
-US Foods’s revenue for the quarter was up 23.9% compared to the same quarter last year.
-On average, analysts forecast that US Foods will post 2.08 earnings per share for the current fiscal year.
+During the same period last year, the firm earned $0.12 EPS.
+The firm’s revenue for the quarter was up 23.9% on a year-over-year basis.
+Equities research analysts forecast that US Foods will post 2.11 EPS for the current year.

-In other news, Director Court D. Carruthers bought 14,040 shares of US Foods stock in a transaction on Tuesday, March 15th.
-The shares were bought at an average cost of $35.55 per share, for a total transaction of $499,122.00.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, Director Cheryl A. Bachelder bought 6,000 shares of US Foods stock in a transaction on Friday, March 11th.
+In other news, EVP Steven Guberman sold 75,079 shares of the company’s stock in a transaction on Thursday, May 26th.
+The stock was sold at an average price of $32.50, for a total transaction of $2,440,067.50.
+Following the completion of the sale, the executive vice president now directly owns 118,808 shares in the company, valued at approximately $3,861,260.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Also, Director Cheryl A. Bachelder bought 6,000 shares of US Foods stock in a transaction that occurred on Friday, March 11th.
 The stock was purchased at an average price of $34.57 per share, for a total transaction of $207,420.00.
 The disclosure for this purchase can be found here.
-In the last 90 days, insiders purchased 51,040 shares of company stock valued at $1,726,752.
-1.00% of the stock is owned by insiders.
+Over the last three months, insiders acquired 51,040 shares of company stock worth $1,726,752.
+1.00% of the stock is owned by corporate insiders.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-Covestor Ltd increased its position in US Foods by 744.8% during the 1st quarter.
-Covestor Ltd now owns 1,639 shares of the company’s stock worth $62,000 after purchasing an additional 1,445 shares in the last quarter.
-Captrust Financial Advisors grew its position in US Foods by 29.9% in the first quarter.
-Captrust Financial Advisors now owns 2,144 shares of the company’s stock valued at $81,000 after acquiring an additional 493 shares in the last quarter.
-Metropolitan Life Insurance Co NY acquired a new stake in US Foods in the fourth quarter valued at approximately $153,000.
-MetLife Investment Management LLC acquired a new stake in US Foods in the first quarter valued at approximately $166,000.
-Finally, Advisory Services Network LLC acquired a new stake in US Foods in the first quarter valued at approximately $206,000.
-97.60% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors have recently added to or reduced their stakes in USFD.
+Raymond James Trust N.A. boosted its stake in shares of US Foods by 2.6% during the 1st quarter.
+Raymond James Trust N.A. now owns 15,254 shares of the company’s stock valued at $574,000 after buying an additional 381 shares during the last quarter.
+Captrust Financial Advisors increased its position in shares of US Foods by 29.9% in the 1st quarter.
+Captrust Financial Advisors now owns 2,144 shares of the company’s stock worth $81,000 after purchasing an additional 493 shares during the last quarter.
+Point72 Hong Kong Ltd raised its stake in shares of US Foods by 2.3% in the 1st quarter.
+Point72 Hong Kong Ltd now owns 29,411 shares of the company’s stock valued at $1,107,000 after purchasing an additional 658 shares in the last quarter.
+MML Investors Services LLC raised its stake in shares of US Foods by 6.5% in the 4th quarter.
+MML Investors Services LLC now owns 16,221 shares of the company’s stock valued at $565,000 after purchasing an additional 985 shares in the last quarter.
+Finally, US Bancorp DE lifted its position in shares of US Foods by 16.3% during the first quarter.
+US Bancorp DE now owns 7,822 shares of the company’s stock worth $296,000 after purchasing an additional 1,094 shares during the last quarter.
+Institutional investors own 97.60% of the company’s stock.

 US Foods Holding Corp., through its subsidiary, US Foods, Inc, markets and distributes fresh, frozen, and dry food and non-food products to foodservice customers in the United States.
 The company's customers include independently owned single and multi-unit restaurants, regional concepts, national restaurant chains, hospitals, nursing homes, hotels and motels, country clubs, government and military organizations, colleges and universities, and retail locations.